iabs-neuro/mango/README.md

-# neural_tensor_train
+# MANGO - MAximization of Neural activity via non-Gradient Optimization

 ## Description

-Software product for analysis of activations and specialization in artificial neural networks (ANN), including spiking neural networks (SNN), with the tensor train (TT) decomposition.
+Software product for analysis of activations and specialization in artificial neural networks (ANN), including spiking neural networks (SNN), with the tensor train (TT) decomposition and other gradient-free methods.

 ## Installation